 After the timing questions, respondents were asked whether they would have purchased the same quantity of equipment without the support of the program.
-As shown in Figure 4-2Figure 4-2, 53 of participants would have purchased a different amount of LED bulbs without the program, while 45% would have purchased the same amount.
+As shown in Figure 4-2, 53% of participants would have purchased a different amount of LED bulbs without the program, while 45% would have purchased the same amount.
 Linear LEDs and LED Fixtures had the highest rate of purchasing the same amount of equipment without the program, at 56% and 59% respectively.
 Small Business participants had the lowest reported rate of purchasing the same amount of equipment without the program.

 Those who would have purchased fewer lamps without the program would have purchased, on average, 35% of what they ultimately purchased.
-Upstream Lighting with Controls had the lowest average percentage of equipment that would have been purchased without the program, at 24%.
+Midstream Lighting with Controls had the lowest average percentage of equipment that would have been purchased without the program, at 24%.
 Screw-based had the highest average percentage of equipment that would have been purchased without the program, at 50%.

 Figure 4-2.
 Decision to purchase the same quantity of LEDs installed in the absence of program support